BW-Story – Hirsch und Greif

 SouthWest Germany is like one big orchard, with every fruit you can think of from cherries, plums and apples to apricots and pears.
 So, April is a glorious time to enjoy Mother Nature in all her glory.
 Many cherry trees begin to bloom in mid-March.
 Plums, including damsons, soon follow.
 And throughout April, other fruits join the show.
 It all provides a wonderful backdrop for a hiking or cycling holiday.
 Just follow the well-marked trails and paths.

 The western edge of the Black Forest is part of the Baden wine region.
-But as well as grapes, it is also one of Germany’s largest fruit-growing areas.
-An hour north of Freiburg, the Renchtal valley is best known for stone fruits, such as the Bühler plum, the “Blue Queen” of the Black Forest.
-It’s also the home of the cherries used to make Mon Chéri cherry liqueur chocolates!
-The Oberkircher Brennersteig, Distillers’ Path, is a popular hiking trail that winds along forest paths, through meadows and past orchards and vineyards.
-Along the way are craft distilleries, where you can stop and taste traditional fruit brandies.
+But as well as wine, it is also one of Germany’s largest fruit-growing areas.
+An hour north of Freiburg, the Renchtal valley is best known for stone fruits, such as the Bühler plum, the 'blue queen' of the Black Forest.
+It’s also home of the cherries used to make 'Mon Chéri' cherry liqueur chocolates!
+The Oberkircher Brennersteig (Distillers’ Path) is a popular hiking trail that winds along forest paths, through meadows and past orchards and vineyards.
+Along the way there are craft distilleries, where you can stop and taste traditional fruit brandies.

 April and May

-Apple blossom time on Lake Constance
+Apple Blossom Time at Lake Constance

-Lake Constance is famous for its Mediterranean-like micro-climate.
+Lake Constance is famous for its Mediterranean-like microclimate.
 And the mild weather of springtime is perfect for exploring one of Europe's largest fruit-growing regions.
 The best way to enjoy the blossom, as well as magnificent views of the water and mountains, is by hiking or biking on the scenic trails around Lake Constance.

 In spring, blossom is everywhere across the Lake Constance region.
 It usually starts in early to mid-April, with cherries, followed by plums, apricots and, in a crescendo of colour, pears and apples.

-One of the best paths to follow is the 8-km / 5-mile Panorama-Blütenweg, the Panorama Blossom Path, which offers breath-taking views across Lake Constance.
+One of the best paths to follow is the 8-km / 5-mile Panorama-Blütenweg, the Panorama Blossom Path, which offers breathtaking views across Lake Constance.
 Running along the hillside between Sipplingen and Ludwigshafen, this circular trail is lined with orchards and wildflower-strewn meadows.

 From mid-May